Saint Godric of Finchale

 Saint Godric of Finchale (c.
 1065 – 21 May 1170) came from a poor but virtuous Norfolk family.
-He took up the life of a pedlar, later becoming a merchant and sailor.
-It is said that he was owner and captain of the boat which took Baldwin I, the first king of Jerusalem, to Jaffa in the Holy Land.
-Saint Godric was described as vigorous and strenuous in mind, whole of limb and strong in body.
-He was of middle stature, broad-shouldered and deep-chested, with a long face and grey eyes most clear and piercing.
+He took up the life of a peddler, later becoming a merchant and sailor.
+It is said that he was owner and captain of the boat that took Baldwin I, the first king of Jerusalem, to Jaffa in the Holy Land.
+Saint Godric was described by his contemporary, the Benedictine monk Reginald of Durham, as “vigorous and strenuous in mind, whole of limb and strong in body”.
+He was of middle stature, broad-shouldered and deep-chested, with a long face and grey eyes “most clear and piercing”.

 He spent many years at sea, trading and travelling, miraculously avoiding certain death several times.
-Back in England, at Lindisfarne, Saint Godric experienced a spiritual vision of Saint Cuthbert, after which he decided to devote himself to God.
-He took up the cross and made pilgrimages to Jerusalem, Rome and the shrine of Santiago de Compostela in Spain.
-On his return to England, he continued to wander, living as a recluse in woods and caves.
-Around the turn of the century, Saint Godric was granted a hermitage at Finchale by the Bishop of Durnham, where he lived for 60 years until his death.
-During his time as a hermit, he placed himself under obedience to a local abbot and spent his days, in prayer, labour and penance.
-It is said that he gave wise counsel to men such as Thomas Beckett and Pope Alexander III.
+When staying at Lindisfarne, Saint Godric was greatly impressed by the holiness of the local Benedictine monks and by their account of the life of Saint Cuthbert.
+He then prayed fervently for the grace to imitate this great saint in detachment from worldly goods and in love of God.
+It is believed that at this time the Saint himself appeared to him.
+St Godric´s prayer was granted, and he took up the cross and made pilgrimages to Jerusalem, Rome, St Giles in France, and the shrine of Santiago de Compostela in Spain.
+He would return to England in between his pilgrimages, living as a recluse in woods and caves.
+Around the turn of the century, Saint Godric was granted a hermitage at Finchale, where he lived for more than fifty years until his death.
+It is said that he gave wise counsel to men such as St Thomas Beckett and Pope Alexander III.

-There are four recorded songs of Saint Godric's: they are the oldest songs in English for which the original musical settings survive.
+There are four recorded songs of Saint Godric’s: they are the oldest songs in English for which the original musical settings survive.
 He learnt the first song from Our Lady herself.
-In a vision, the Virgin Mary appeared to him together with two beautiful maidens dressed in shining white raiments.
-They promised to come to his aid in times of need; then Our Lady taught Godric a song of consolation to overcome grief or temptation, "Saintë Marië Virginë".
+In a vision, the Virgin Mary appeared to him together with two beautiful maidens dressed in shining white garments.
+They promised to come to his aid in times of need; then Our Lady taught Godric a song of consolation to overcome grief or temptation (“Saintë Marië Virginë”).

 ‘Saint Mary, Virgin,